HewlettPackard/shs-docs/docs/portal/developer-portal/install/post_install_tasks.md

 ### Query

 `query` is the action associated with device discovery, and device attribute discovery.
 The `query` action allows a user to query specific device attributes from a device.
-The list of supported attributes are given as follows:
+The list of supported attributes is given as follows:

 | Field   | Description                               |
 |---------|-------------------------------------------|
 | version | firmware version of the network interface |

-An example of the use of this action is provided below:
+An example of the use of this action is provided:

 ```screen
 user@host:/ # slingshot-firmware query